 These people have Fibromyalgia Syndrome, or FMS.
 The American Chronic Pain Society estimates three to six per cent of the global population has FMS – that’s between 200 million and 400 million people.
 Between 75 and 90 per cent of fibro sufferers are female, with many people thinking of it as a ‘women’s disease’ – but men do get it, a fact not often acknowledged.

 myfibromyalgia is a book that is both informative and involving.
 It tells the truth, from the perspective of a patient rather than a doctor, about what it’s like to live with fibromyalgia.
 It isn’t a textbook devoid of personality but the living, breathing testimony of a real FMS sufferer.
 Andrew Hinkinson presents a highly personal and frank account of the symptoms and possible causes of FMS while examining the statistics and outlining the challenges he’s had to address and overcome in his own life in fighting the illness.

 myfibromyalgia: one man’s experience of living with chronic illness will be available to pre-order as an ebook from Amazon on May 25 2018, with both the ebook and paperback being available to buy on Monday 2 July.
 The above text is a preview of the description that will be used on the book’s sales pages on Amazon and other retailers.
 A shortened edit features on the back cover of the print edition.

-Andrew’s latest book, myfibromyalgia: one man’s experience of living with chronic illness, is out Monday 2 July in all Amazon store territories the world over.
-The ebook can be pre-ordered for £5.99 and the paperback will be £8.99 from the date of release.
+Andrew’s latest book, myfibromyalgia: one man’s experience of living with chronic illness, is out now, available to buy from Amazon the world over.
+The ebook is £5.99 and the paperback is £8.99.